 For natives of Thiruvananthapuram district, Pancha Madhura Payasam is quite familiar.
-There is one popular belief related to natives of Thiruvananthapuram city.
-Long ago sugarcane farming was common in Attukal and its premises.
-When Madhurai Meenakshi Amma came here very tired and hungry, natives of Attukal village decided to treat her with a simple and quick payasam.
-They chose easy ingredients available at home, prepared the payasam and served the goddess.
+There is a popular belief among the natives of Thiruvananthapuram city.
+Long ago, sugarcane farming was common in Attukal and its premises.
+When Madurai Meenakshi Amma came here, very tired and hungry, the natives of Attukal village decided to treat her with a simple and quick payasam.
+They chose easy ingredients available at home, prepared the payasam, and served it to the goddess.

-When it’s prepared in traditional urli, it’s transferred to banana leaves.
-When it cools, it can be cut into pieces.
-As it includes both jaggery and milk as ingredients, it owns a distinct taste, different milk payasams or jaggery pradhamans.
-For the same reason you won’t get easily bored with its taste.
-But it is high in sweet content.
-You may reduce the amount of jaggery or sugar if you are health conscious.
-Otherwise follow this recipe to taste the trademark Pancha Madhura Payasam.
-It’s very easy to prepare as it doesn’t need melted jaggery or coconut milk.
+When it is prepared in a traditional urli, it is transferred to banana leaves.
+When it cools down, it can be cut into pieces.
+As it includes both jaggery and milk as ingredients, it has a distinct taste, different from milk payasams or jaggery pradhamans.
+For the same reason, you won’t easily get bored with its taste.
+However, sweetness is at its peak.
+You may reduce the amount of jaggery or sugar if you are health-conscious.
+Otherwise, follow this recipe to taste the trademark Pancha Madhura Payasam.
+It is very easy to prepare, as it doesn’t need melted jaggery or coconut milk.

 Ingredients for Pancha Madhura Payasam (5-Sweet Payasam):